open6gnet/open6gnet-tutorials/docs/blog/posts/welcome.md

 # Welcome to the Open6GNet Blog!

 Welcome to our new Blog.
 Here we will post the latest news regarding our project and 5G Networks.
-Since the rollout of 5G Networks, a lot still need to be done, and many oportunities are available for research and development.
+Since the rollout of 5G Networks, a lot still need to be done, and many opportunities are available for research and development.
 Our main target is to provide a platform that will make it easier to learn, experiment and develop new solutions for 5G Networks.

 Our current focus are concentrated in tree main areas: